 The Secret Service has worked with three golf cart vendors so far.
 Maddox Joines Inc (Sunshine Golf Cars) is the latest vendor for Trump's Florida trips to Mar-a-Lago, while Associates Golf Car Service, Inc. of Poughkeepsie, N.Y., has apparently been the vendor at Trump National Bedminster.
-Curiously, we've been unable to find contracts specific to golf carts at Trump National in northern Virginia.
-It could be that the other contracts cover these cart rentals.
+Curiously, we had been unable to find contracts specific to golf carts at Trump National in northern Virginia until the April 2020 deal with West Virginia-based Capitol Golf Cars and Utility Vehicles.

 All told, the Secret Service spends about $2,000 per day Trump spends at his US golf courses.

 Though the deal with Maddox Joines through June should cover Trump's golf travels until the summer of 2019, when Trump spends weekends in New Jersey.
 There will need to be another contract akin to the $118,000 Associates deal to cover the remainder of 2019.